-Students will have the opportunity to develop effective and efficient programming structures through both text-based programs and turtle graphics in the Python programming language.
-They will also be introduced to database concepts and structures.
+Students will have the opportunity to develop effective and efficient programming structures through both text-based programs and turtle graphics using the Python programming language.
+They will also be introduced to the importance of databases and be exposed to database concepts and structures.

-Students will be assessed via a project and an online exam.
+Students will be assessed via a project and online exams.